reumandc/ReproducibleScienceTemplate/README.txt

 cross-document references right, and produces a pdf called makefile_linux.pdf with all the screen output of the knitting process.

+Lots of intermediate files are procuced when you run the makefile.
+Some of these can be useful for diagnosing problems.
+If you decide to delete them, they will come back next time you run the makefile.
+And be careful you don't delete one of the files you need!

+Other templates:
 There are other templates out there with similar missions: http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/